 Skill level: Intermediate

-Kit needed: Tripod • 10- or 13-stop ND filter • Cable release • Photoshop CC/CS or Elements • Stopwatch (or timer on a phone)
+Kit needed: DSLR or mirrorless camera, tripod, 10- or 13-stop ND filter, cable release, Photoshop CC/CS or Elements, stopwatch (or timer on a phone)

 Few things highlight the magic of photography more than a long exposure.
 When we stretch out our shutter speeds to several seconds, or even minutes, any motion in the scene is recorded as beautiful silky blur.
 The ability it gives us to present everyday scenes in a completely different way can be hugely effective.
 It gives them a surreal, calm quality that goes hand-in-hand with the minimalist approach.